shahriarHasan09/PlatoonSAFE/README.md

 an output file if distance to the front vehicle or maximum deceleration violate the user defined threshold values.
-The methods implementing the logging, evaluating, monitoring, and scheduling tasks can be found in the `runtimeManager.cc` file.
+The methods implementing the logging, evaluating, monitoring, and scheduling tasks can be found in the [`RuntimeManager.cc`](src/veins/modules/application/platooning/runtimeManager/RuntimeManager.cc) file.
 Moreover, in the *runtimeManager.\** class, vehicle colors are set to demonstrate the active controller employed in a vehicle that can be seen in the SUMO GUI.

 Assumption/Guarantee